kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 and "kem_encapsulation" for server authentication.
 This extensions are described later in the document.

-Note that in KEMTLS with pre-distributed information, the client's `Certificate` message gets send alongside the `ClientHello` one for mutual authentication.
+Note that in KEM-auth with pre-distributed information, the client's `Certificate` message gets send alongside the `ClientHello` one for mutual authentication.

 ### Server Hello

 KEMTLS uses the `ServerHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, one extension is mandatory: "cached_information" for server authentication.
+When used in a pre-distributed mode, however, one extension is mandatory: "cached_auth_key" for server authentication.
 This extension is described later in the document.

 When the ServerHello message is received:

 - the client and server derive handshake traffic secrets `CHTS` and `SHTS` which are used to encrypt subsequent flows in the handshake
-- it is derived the “derived handshake secret”: `dHS` which is kept as the current secret state of the key schedule.
+- the “handshake secret” is derived: `dHS` which is kept as the current secret state of the key schedule.

 ### Hello Retry Request

-KEMTLS uses the `ServerHello` message as described for TLS 1.3.
-When used in a pre-distributed mode for mutual authentication, a `HelloRetryRequest` message, but the client's `Certificate` message is ignored.
+KEM-Auth uses the `ServerHello` message as described for TLS 1.3.
+When used in a pre-distributed mode for mutual authentication, a `HelloRetryRequest` message can be sent, but the client's `Certificate` message is ignored.

 ### Extensions

-A number of KEMTLS messages contain tag-length-value encoded extensions structures.
+A number of KEM-Auth messages contain tag-length-value encoded extensions structures.
 We are adding those extensions to the `ExtensionType` list from TLS 1.3.